WooCommerce & Twispay | Your Quickest Path from Idea to eShop

 by Sorin Despot

 WooCommerce is (and has been for quite a while) the most popular ecommerce platform on the web.
-Nineteen percent of the top million web shops out there are using WooCommerce and, by extending the count to every online store in existence, WooCommerce’s adoption reaches a whopping forty-two percent.
+26% of the top million web shops out there are using WooCommerce and, by extending the count to every online store in existence, WooCommerce’s adoption reaches a whopping forty-two percent.

 With hundreds of paid and free extensions, straddling a wide-ranging assembly of technical and logistical requirements, WooCommerce has sprung to the top of the global ecommerce platform market thanks mainly to a couple of valuable characteristics: ease of use and low operational costs.

 Increasingly popular among store owners and eShop developers, WooCommerce is a free, open-source plugin designed and built to integrate seamlessly with WordPress.
 WooCommerce’s popularity owes a lot to its flexibility and to the fact that it offers instant access to a myriad of free and premium WordPress extensions.

 We are well aware that WordPress is one of the most popular platforms for both publishing and ecommerce.
 Hence Twispay supports it wholeheartedly through our WooCommerce Payment Plugin.